Collision between a car and a submarine

-On 19 August 1961, a driverless Volvo PV544 car crashed into the docked submarine HSwMS Bävern in Lysekil, Sweden.
-It is the only collision between a car and a submarine recorded in history.
+On 19 August 1961, a driverless Volvo PV544 crashed into the docked submarine HSwMS Bävern in Lysekil, Sweden.
+It is the only known collision between a car and a submarine.

 Collision

-A Volvo PV544 car was parked by the telephone exchange building at Fiskaregatan (Fisher's street), near the South Harbor in Lysekil.
-The car's driver did not notice that the parking lot was sloped and did not use a handbrake.
-The car began to move downhill towards the sea.
-After passing by a shipment of barrels of herring, it crossed the Södra-Hamngatan (Southern harbor street) and crashed into the bow of the HSwMS Bävern docked at the pier.
+A Volvo PV544 was parked by the telephone exchange building at Fiskaregatan (Fisher's street), near the South Harbor in Lysekil.
+The car's driver did not notice that the parking lot was sloped, and did not use the handbrake before leaving the car.
+The car began to move downhill towards the sea, and after passing by a shipment of herring, it crossed the Södra-Hamngatan (Southern harbor street) and crashed into the bow of the HSwMS Bävern docked at the pier.
+As a result of the collision, the front part of the car was crushed, and the submarine's rail was dented.
+No people were hurt as a result of the collision.
+Bävern continued its service until 1980.